Party like it’s 1882!

 You are free to use whatever caterer you would like, or you can even bring your own items to the Clayton House.
 We do have caterers we work with more frequently who we would be happy to recommend if you don’t already have one in mind.

-Your meeting can comfortably seat up to 45 persons at tables.
+Your meeting can comfortably seat up to 45 people at tables.
 The room can be arranged in many ways and has served as a wonderful wedding reception room with large buffets.
 A restroom is located in the kitchen.

 Our museum grounds, including the new Victorian gazebo for weddings and entertainment, as well as the herb gardens, expansive lawn and breezy front and back porches, add to the perfect options of the Clayton House.